hubertlepicki/handbook/policies/expenses.md

 ## Invoices

-If you receive an invoice that needs to be paid by check or wire transfer, the invoice should be sent to [purchasing@thoughtbot.com](mailto:purchasing@thoughtbot.com).
+If you receive an invoice that needs to be paid by check, wire transfer, or paypal, the invoice should be sent to [purchasing@thoughtbot.com](mailto:purchasing@thoughtbot.com).

+Include any notes about how the invoice should be paid or when in this email along with the invoice.

 Invoices should ﻿not ﻿be sent to shoeboxed.